4paradigm/OpenMLDB/docs/en/maintain/backup.md

 ### Manual data recovery

-Applicable scenario: The node where all replicas of a table shard are located is down
+Applicable scenario: The nodes where all replicas of a partition are located are down.

 #### 1 Start the process of each node
 #### 2 Turn off autofailover